-The application and evaluation process will enable CWELCC directed growth for prospective licensees to open new child care programs and existing licensees to expand current child care programs or open new child care programs.
+The application and evaluation processes will enable CWELCC directed growth for prospective licensees to open new child care programs, and existing licensees to expand current child care programs or open new child care programs.
 The application and evaluation processes were finalized in 2023, with the first city-wide directed growth application being released in October 2023.
-The second city-wide directed growth application took place in April 2024 to determine all 2024 child care spaces.
+The application process also includes a section on start up grants, detailed in the next section.
+Submitting a Directed Growth Application does not guarantee participation in CWELCC.